ImtiazVision/Thought-Leaders-Qualities/Business_comprehension.md

 **Accounting**: team is in charge of keeping track of money.
 Accounting assists the organization and its shareholders in understanding their current financial status.

 **Marketing**: teams goal is to know our customers and find new ones.
 A successful marketing team understands customers, what they like and dislike about our products and services, and what they want us to modify or create.
 So a competent marketing team assists the firm in understanding what it needs to do today, what it will need to do to retain current consumers, and what it will need to do to acquire new ones.

+**Sales**: The sales staff cultivates client connections before attempting to sell them goods and services at a competitive price.
+This contributes to revenue generation.